 - I. The tax-free status of this Scholarship is under current legislation.
 The University of Auckland cannot guarantee this tax-free outcome. - II.
-New Zealand Permanent Residents have been granted a Permanent Resident Visa by Immigration New Zealand.
-For more information visit https://www.immigration.govt.nz/new-zealand-visas/already-have-a-visa/becoming-a-permanent-resident. - III.
-Pacific applicants are defined as students who are of Indigenous Pacific descent from any of the following islands: Samoa, American Samoa, Tonga, Cook Islands, Niue, Tokelau, Fiji (iTaukei), Rotuma, Solomon Islands, Vanuatu, New Caledonia, Papua New Guinea, Kiribati, Tuvalu, Palau, Marshall Islands, Federated States of Micronesia, Wallis and Futuna, Hawaii, French Polynesia, Rapanui (Easter Island), Pitcairn Islands, Nauru, Guam, Northern Mariana Islands. - IV.
-For students enrolled, or enrolling, in a BMus(Hons), PGDip or MMus, the qualifying programme is defined as the most recently completed programme of study that qualifies the applicant for entry to the postgraduate programme for which they are applying.
-Where the most recently completed programme is a conjoint programme the GPA/GPE will be calculated over the relevant component of the conjoint programme.
+Pacific applicants are defined as students who are of Indigenous Pacific descent from any of the following islands: Samoa, American Samoa, Tonga, Cook Islands, Niue, Tokelau, Fiji (iTaukei), Rotuma, Solomon Islands, Vanuatu, New Caledonia, Papua New Guinea, Kiribati, Tuvalu, Palau, Marshall Islands, Federated States of Micronesia, Wallis and Futuna, Hawaii, French Polynesia, Rapanui (Easter Island), Pitcairn Islands, Nauru, Guam, Northern Mariana Islands. - III.
+For students enrolled, or enrolling, in a BMus(Hons), PGDipMus or MMus, the qualifying programme is defined as the most recently completed programme of study that qualifies the applicant for entry to the programme for which they are applying or have commenced.
+Where the most recently completed programme is a conjoint programme the GPA/GPE will be calculated over the entirety of the conjoint programme.
 The maximum approved exchange or transfer credit that can be excluded from the GPA/GPE calculation for the qualifying programme is 60 points.
-Where a bridging programme, including a Transitional Certificate, Graduate Diploma or Certificate of Proficiency, is required to qualify the applicant for entry to the postgraduate programme for which they are applying or are currently enrolled, the qualifying programme is the bridging programme and the most recently completed prior programme. - V. For students enrolled or enrolling in a PhD, to be deemed a qualifying programme for the purposes of scholarship consideration, an individual programme must satisfy Regulation 13a and b of the PhD Statute.
-Where the qualifying programme is an undergraduate honours degree (or equivalent undergraduate degree or integrated undergraduate and postgraduate degree), the grade point average or equivalent will be calculated over the final two years of full-time study (or equivalent) in the programme.
-In all other cases, the grade point average or equivalent will be calculated over the entirety of the qualifying programme.
+Where a bridging programme, including a Transitional Certificate, Graduate Diploma or Certificate of Proficiency, is required to qualify the applicant for entry to the postgraduate programme for which they are applying or are currently enrolled, the qualifying programme is the bridging programme and the most recently completed prior programme. - IV.
+For students enrolled or enrolling in a DMus, DMA or PhD, to be deemed a qualifying programme for the purposes of scholarship consideration, an individual programme must satisfy Regulation 13a and b of the PhD Statute or the equivalent admission regulations for the relevant named doctorate respectively.
+Where the qualifying programme is an undergraduate honours degree (or equivalent undergraduate degree or integrated undergraduate and postgraduate degree), the grade point average or equivalent will be calculated over the final two years of full-time

-- VI.
-Financial need will be determined by a range of factors including previous or current eligibility for a StudyLink Student Allowance, and personal and financial circumstances. - VII.
-The awardee's Semester One, or equivalent period of time for PhD students, performance will be assessed by the Head of School of Music and will be determined by the awardee's progress in their postgraduate programme.
-Feedback from the awardee's Lecturers or Supervisor may also be taken into account. - VIII.
+- study (or equivalent) in the programme.
+In all other cases, the grade point average or equivalent will be calculated over the entirety of the qualifying programme. - V. Financial need will be determined by a range of factors including previous or current eligibility for a StudyLink Student Allowance, and personal financial circumstances. - VI.
+The awardee's Semester One, or equivalent period of time for doctoral students, performance will be assessed by the Head of School of Music and will be determined by the awardee's progress in their postgraduate programme.
+Feedback from the recipient's Lecturers or Supervisor may also be taken into account. - VII.
 Awardees will be required to comply with the regulations for the Scholarship and must notify the Scholarships Office of any change in their enrolment or funding status.
-Waipapa Taumata Rau, University of Auckland may, in the event that it can be established that an awardee is not complying with these Regulations, terminate the Scholarship and require repayment of the funds received from the date of the breach.
+Waipapa Taumata Rau, University of Auckland may, in the event that it can be established that an awardee is not complying with these regulations, terminate the Scholarship and require repayment of the funds received.